CalgaryToSpace/CTS-SAT-1-OBC-Firmware/docs/Non-Critical_Notes/Deployment_Final_Checks.md

 1. Are all logs to `LOG_message()`?
 Limited use of UART logging.
 2. Are `LOG_message()` calls using the correct exclusions and levels?
+3. Are the log levels appropriate?
+Logs right before non-zero returns should generally be a warning/error level.

 ## Other Checks